utopiachan/todomvc-app/README.md

 ## backend server
-we will use nodemon and express for the backend server use these commands to install npm install --save express npm install --save-dev nodemon
+we will use nodemon and express for the backend server use these commands to install
+'npm install --save express'
+'npm install --save-dev nodemon'
 Run `ng serve` for a dev server.
 Navigate to server folder and run the code:npm run start:dev application is using postgres for database storage. configure your own databse detail in the .env file.
 We have two table: one is user and one is todo.